JacobPulk/mirror/README.md

 Hopefully, the rest is self-explanatory.

 You will not have to share your MO or iNat password.
-You **will** have to authorize this program to read/write your observations on both platforms, which is easier than it sounds.
-At the start, you'll be prompted to (1) [create an "API Key" on MO](https://mushroomobserver.org/account/api_keys) and supply it; and (2) enter a generated inaturalist.com URL in your browser, where iNat will confirm your login and induce your browser send this program the necessary access token.
+You **will** be prompted to authorize this program to read/write your observations on both platforms: at the start, you'll be directed to (1) [create an "API Key" on MO](https://mushroomobserver.org/account/api_keys) and supply it; and (2) enter a provided inaturalist.com URL in your browser, where iNat will confirm your login and have your browser send this program the necessary access token.

 ## What will be preserved on iNaturalist